Abdelrahman-Khaled-Mohamed/QueueTheory/README.md

 **Otherwise (λ ≤ μ):**
 - Here, we have a very simple situation since there is never more than one customer in the system.
 - It is only interesting to study this situation if we start the queueing process with initial customers M in the system.
-- The transient characteristics of this process will be studied here until it reaches its steady state.
+- The transient characteristics of this process will be studied here until it reaches its steady state (at **ti**).
 ### Stochastic QS:
 **Any stochastic queue has the following parameters:**
 - **Arrival rate (λ).**